-The proposal must be signed by an appropriate official who is authorized to submit the proposal for the responding agency.
+The proposal must include the signature of an appropriate official who is authorized to submit the proposal for the responding agency.
 The proposal must also include documentation indicating by what authority (resolution) the person(s) is/are authorized to negotiate and contractually bind the responding agency, if selected.